kyamagu/js-graph-annotator/README.md

  * `hitDistance` - Diameter in pixels to decide whether to select a closest node.

-Below is the an example of the graph structure.
+Below is an example of the graph structure.

     {
       nodes: [{}, {}, ...],